 Like all Rhode Island Coffee shops, its walls also hold a smattering of pictures from the obscure to the esoteric providing gawking material for punters chowing down on toasted teacakes.
 If the excitement isn’t too much, there is also a large array of colourful mugs ranged along eight shelves which makes you wonder if there’s been a robbery recently down the road in Stoke-on-Trent.

 So it’s quite agreeable inside with ‘coffee music’ playing at the perfect volume whilst percolators converted into dangly lights shine onto wooden tables, upholstered chairs and the odd bonket.

-The menu is printed on various boards behind the metro-tiled counter among box-shelving containing various teas and coffees.
+The menu is printed on boards behind the metro-tiled counter among box-shelving containing various teas and coffees.
 The food options are limited though to cakes and paninis but you can get porridge or soup if you prefer those to fill your small intestine for the duration.

-I relaxed and, being one of the nosiest blokes in Western-Europe, glanced around at my fellow slurpers.
+I relaxed and, being one of the nosiest blokes in Western Europe, glanced around at my fellow slurpers.
 A couple of immigrant cleaners having a chat, a few neglectful parents (ignoring their kids, more interested in their phones), an odd beardy (who kept scratching his ankles and making a weird squeaking noise), a couple that sit in stony silence and a man from East Timor (presumably finished his shift at the local factory) staring out of the window – probably wondering how the smeg he ended up in Crewe.

 Good: Most things really.